Barath-viswa-raj/Kovai.co/README.md

-# Kovai.co - Structured API Task (Mocked)
+# 📁 Kovai.co Mock API - Document360 Folder CRUD

-This project contains mock implementations of the Document360 Drive Folder CRUD API tasks (GET, POST, PUT, DELETE), organized as individual Python files.
+This project contains mock implementations of the Document360 Drive Folder CRUD API tasks (GET, POST, PUT, DELETE), organized as individual Python files.This project demonstrates **mock CRUD operations** for Document360's Folder API.
+Each operation is modularized into its own file and callable from `main.py`.

+---

+## 🚀 Features

+- 🧾 List Folders (GET)
+- 📂 Create Folder (POST)
+- ✏️ Rename Folder (PUT)
+- 🗑️ Delete Folder (DELETE)
+- ✅ All responses are mocked for safe demo
+- 💻 Clean input/output using terminal

+---

 ---